CBS-HPC/.github/profile/UCloud.md

 #### International Collaborators
 International researchers need a **"visiting researcher premission"(gæsteforskeradgang)** to CBS to gain access to UCloud.
 One can be obtained by contacting [CBS HR](HR@cbs.dk).

-Once this is in place CBS HPC support will contact the UCloud administration and provide the below shown information.
-Then the UCloud administration will contact the research by email to establish access.
+Once this is in place CBS HPC support will contact the **UCloud Research Support Team** and provide the below shown information.

 - Full name: